 We were sat in the living room on the day he received the good news.
 When I told him, he was overjoyed.
 I will never forget the happiness in his eyes at that moment.
 Months of hard work, preparation and a lot of money had paid off.
 My son was so proud of his achievement.

 The process was hard.
-I was lucky enough to find the right 11 plus tutors in North Finchley Tutors who knew exactly how to cater to my child’s needs.
+I was lucky enough to find the right 11 plus tutors in 11 Plus School who knew exactly how to cater to my child’s needs.
 We filled the gaps in his knowledge, taught him the correct exam technique and watched him grow as a student.

 And it was worth it.
 Every single penny, every single hour.
 I’m collecting his Q E Boys blazer today!
 Do you want to hear the 11 plus writing diary?